Welcome to the Year 6 Class Page

 - Calculate with and use suitable units of measure.

 Initially, both PE lessons will be outside until the weather changes.
-The children will be doing P.E. on a Monday and games with Mr Marshall on a Wednesday.
+The children will be doing P.E. on a Thursday and games with Mr Roberts on a Tuesday.

 The children will be bringing home English and Maths homework weekly.
 Maths homework will be in the form of Matheletics.
 The children will be set English homework and Maths homework at different points throughout the week.
 Likewise, the work will be due back on varying days.
 While it might prove challenging initially not having a set day, it is intended to make it easier for the children to learn to manage their own time and increase their responsibility in sitting down to get it done; ready for secondary school.
 Children will have one day’s grace to bring late homework in, after that they will be asked to complete it during their lunchtime.
 It is expected that the children spend about 40mins on each homework task.
 If your child is struggling with the management, time taken to complete or anything else, please ask the children to come in and speak to me to help develop their sense of independence.
 The children will have a homework diary to help manage their time.

-Your child will be given 15 words to practise weekly.
-These will be tested on a Wednesday and will be a mixture of spelling rules learnt, “Monster Spellings” (which are the mostly commonly misspelt words) and topic-themed vocabulary.
+Your child will be given 10 words to practise weekly.
+These will be tested on a Monday and will be a mixture of spelling rules learnt and high frequency words.

 The children will be expected to continue working on their times tables throughout the year.
 The school website offers many games to help consolidate tables and we can give sheets to support rehearsal of tables if useful.

 Please send your child in each day with a named water bottle.
-Please also encourage children to bring in bags which are a suitable size as the cloakrooms are quite tight.
-Their pegs only need to have their PE kit, lunch and coats on.
+Please also encourage children to bring in bags which are a suitable size as the lockers are quite tight.
 Please make sure all items of clothing are named.
-It would also be beneficial if pencil cases could be small enough to fit in children’s trays!
+For the time being, we will provide all children with the equipment they need at school for lessons so that children do not have to bring in pencil cases.